Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Overfitting the Source

 where $\alpha \ge 0 $ is a hyperparameter to determine the height of the spiky Gaussian with respect to the wider slab.
 Given $q_{\boldsymbol{\delta}}$, the model prior $p_{\boldsymbol{\delta}}$ is derived as

 The discrete model prior $p_{{\delta}_i}({{\bar \delta}_i})$ is the pushforward of $p_{{\delta}_i}$ by substituting ${{\bar \delta}_i}$ into \eqref{eq_GMM_model}, which equals to the mass of GMM density $q_{\delta_i}(\delta_i)$ in the quantization bin $\Delta$ centered at ${{\bar \delta}_i}$.
 By setting the standard deviation of the spike as $\frac{\Delta}{6}$, we ensure the mass within the zero-centering bin $[-\frac{\Delta}{2}, \frac{\Delta}{2})$ cover $99.7\%$ of the total mass (``$3\sigma$-criterion'').
-A visual illustration of GMM function and model prior is shown in Fig. \ref{Fig5}.
+A visual illustration of GMM function and model prior is shown in Fig. \ref{Fig_prob}.

 The introduce of spike Gaussian distribution enforces sparsity on $f_d$ and $g_s$ model updates.
-A high spike weight (large $\alpha$) results in a almost negligible channel bandwidth cost for transmitting zero-update model stream.
-Therefore, the receiver model adaptation learns to make a binary decision: a parameter is worth updating by using higher bandwidth cost, or it is not updated by transmitting the negligible zero-update sign.
+A high spike weight (large $\alpha$) results in almost negligible bandwidth cost for transmitting the zero-update model stream.
+By this means, the full-model adaptation procedure can learn to make a binary decision: a parameter is worth updating by using higher bandwidth cost, or it is not updated by transmitting the negligible zero-update sign.
+Note that the whole online learning process takes place in the transmitter since we assume the transmitter has a local copy of the decoder parameters, thus the above binary decision is also made inside the transmitter.
 When the entropy coding is applied on ${\bar \delta}_i$, zero-update corresponds to a sequence of negligible `spent' bits.
+This trick can efficiently reduce the unnecessary model stream bandwidth cost.

-The iterative transmitter model parameter updating procedure is the same as \eqref{eq_Tx_model_adp_iterative} by replacing $\mathcal{L}_{\text{RD}}$ with $\mathcal{L}_{\text{RDM}}$, and the receiver model parameter updating procedures are written as
+The iterative transmitter model parameter updating procedure is the same as \eqref{eq_Tx_model_adp_iterative} by replacing $\mathcal{L}_{\text{R-D}}$ with $\mathcal{L}_{\text{R-D-M}}$, and the receiver model parameter updating procedures are written as